-There were no arrangement under which a director or the chief executive of the Company waived or agreed to waive any emolument during the years ended 31 December 2022 and 2021.
+There was no arrangement under which a director or the chief executive of the Company waived or agreed to waive any emolument during the years ended 31 December 2023 and 2022.

 11. DIRECTORS' AND CHIEF EXECUTIVE'S EMOLUMENTS AND EMPLOYEES' REMUNERATION (CONTINUED)